Embedding and learning with signatures: Introduction

 However, despite many promising empirical successes, a lot of questions remain open, both practical and theoretical.
 In particular, to compute signatures, it is necessary to embed discretely sampled data points into paths.
 While authors use different approaches, this embedding is only mentioned in some articles, and rarely discussed.
 Thus, the purpose of this paper is to take a step forward in understanding how signature features should be constructed for machine learning tasks, with a special focus on the embedding step.
-The document is organized as follows. \begin{enumerate} \item[$(i)$] First, in Section \ref{sec:signature_feature_set}, a brief exposition of the signature definition and properties is given, along with a survey of different approaches undertaken in the literature to combine signatures with machine learning algorithms.
-Datasets used throughout the paper are also presented in Section \ref{sec:datasets}. \item[$(ii)$] Then, in Section \ref{sec:embedding}, potential embeddings are reviewed and their predictive performance is compared with an empirical study on 3 real-world datasets.
-This study shows that the embedding is as a crucial step as the algorithm choice since it can drastically impact accuracy results.
-Moreover, it points out that the lead-lag embedding performs systematically better than other embeddings, and this consistently over different datasets and algorithms.
-This finding is confirmed by a simulation study with autoregressive processes in Section \ref{sec:simu_ar}. \item[$(iii)$] Furthermore, in Section \ref{sec:sig_domain_and_performance} the choice of signature domain is investigated.
-Indeed, signatures can be computed on any sub-interval of the path definition domain, and it is natural to wonder whether some local information is lost when signatures of the whole path are computed.
-The section ends by showing that, with a good embedding, the signature combined with a simple algorithm, such as a random forest classifier, obtains results comparable to state-of-the-art approaches in different application areas, while remaining a generic approach and computationally simple. \item[$(iv)$] Finally, in Section \ref{sec:conclusion} some open questions that would be worth investigating in future work are discussed. \end{enumerate}
+The article is organized as follows. \begin{enumerate} \item[$(i)$] In Section \ref{sec:signature_feature_set}, a brief exposition of the signature definition and properties is given, along with a survey of different approaches undertaken in the literature to combine signatures with machine learning algorithms.
+Datasets used throughout the paper are also presented in Section \ref{sec:datasets}. \item[$(ii)$] In Section \ref{sec:embedding}, potential embeddings are reviewed and their predictive performance is compared with an empirical study on 3 real-world datasets.
+This study indicates that the embedding is a step as crucial as the algorithm choice since it can drastically impact accuracy results.
+In particular, we find that the lead-lag embedding systematically outperforms other embeddings, consistently over different datasets and algorithms.
+This finding is reinforced by a simulation study with autoregressive processes in Section \ref{sec:simu_ar}. \item[$(iii)$] In Section \ref{sec:sig_domain_and_performance} the choice of signature domain is investigated.
+Signatures can be computed on any sub-interval of the path definition domain, and it is natural to wonder whether some local information is lost when signatures of the whole path are computed.
+The section ends by showing that, with a good embedding, the signature combined with a simple algorithm, such as a random forest classifier, obtains results comparable to state-of-the-art approaches in different application areas, while remaining a generic approach and computationally simple. \item[$(iv)$] In Section \ref{sec:conclusion} some open questions for future work are discussed. \end{enumerate}

 These empirical results are based on three recent datasets, in different fields of application.
 One is a univariate sound recording dataset, called Urban Sound \citep{salamon2014dataset}, whereas the others are multivariate.
 One has been made available by \citet{quickdrawdata}, and consists of drawing trajectories, while the other is made up of 12 channels recorded from smartphone sensors \citep{malekzadeh2018protecting}.
 They are each of a different nature and present a variety of lengths, noise levels, and dimensions.
 In this way, generic and domain-agnostic results are obtained.
 The code is available at \url{https://github.com/afermanian/embedding_with_signatures}.